Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/toolbar/index.rst

    Used to drag a group of points around.
 Unlike the other brushes, *Grab* does not modify different points as the brush is dragged across the model.
    Instead, *Grab* selects a group of vertices on mouse-down, and pulls them to follow the mouse.
-   The effect is similar to moving a group of vertices in Edit Mode with proportional editing enabled, except that *Grab* can make use of other Sculpt Mode options (like textures and symmetry).
+   The effect is similar to moving a group of vertices in Edit Mode with Proportional Editing enabled, except that *Grab* can make use of other Sculpt Mode options (like textures and symmetry).
 Snake Hook :kbd:`K`
    Pulls vertices along with the movement of the brush to create long, snake-like forms.